1. Gautama Buddha was born in __________.

 Explanation: Theravada tradition used Pali language.

-41. Mahayana texts were mainly in:
+41. Mahayana texts were mainly in__________.

 A) Pali